jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

         mkdir data
         touch data/offsets.dat

-6) Execute from the terminal the executable file run.sh with the following command:
+6) Execute from the terminal the executable file run.sh with the following command by being at the debezium-server-postgres directory level:

         run.sh